MusicPlayerDaemon/MPD/doc/user.rst

 Each plugin usually needs a codec library, which you also need to install.
 Check the :doc:`plugins` for details about required libraries

-For example, the following installs a fairly complete list of build dependencies on Debian Bullseye:
+For example, the following installs a fairly complete list of build dependencies on Debian Bookworm:

 .. code-block:: none